erroronline1/caro/readme.md

 ## Prerequisites
 * PHP >= 8
-* MySQL or SQL Server (or some other database, but queries may have to be adjusted.
+* MySQL/MariaDB or SQL Server (or some other database, but queries may have to be adjusted.
 As I chose pdo as database connectivity I assume this is possible)
 * SSL (camera access for qr-scanner and serviceworkers don't work otherwise)
 * Vendor pricelists as CSV-files ([see details](#importing-vendor-pricelists))